ac-rad/digital-pipette-v2/README.md

 ## Electric Circuit
 <img src="assets/dpv2-circuit.jpeg" width="600">

->Although it is not drawn explicitly, ensure that the GND of Arduino and DC 6V power supply are connected.
+Although it is not drawn explicitly, **ensure that the GND of Arduino and DC 6V power supply are connected**.

+**Caution**: When connecting the power supply, ensure that the voltage and polarity match the specifications of the control board.
+Incorrect wiring may damage the circuit or cause injury.
+Build and use the device at your own risk.

 ### Example Setup
 You can connect the Arduino, the linear actuator, and the 6V power supply using jumper wires and alligator cables.
-This setup works for development, but it is not recommended for production since cables get easily disconnected.
+This setup works for development, but it is not recommended for production since cables get easily become disconnected.
 Soldering wires is recommended to make connections more stable.
-The example shown below uses a PCB prototyping board.
+The example shown below uses a perfboard to solder cables and connectors.

 <img src="assets/pipette-setup.jpeg" width="600">